jax-ml/jax/jax/experimental/jax2tf/README.md

 `tests/tf_test_util.py`) and running all the tests.
 With these assertions enabled the tests will fail and point out unnecessary limitations.
 We remove limitations until the tests pass.
 Then we re-generate the documentation.

+# User Support

+##Google-internal only
+For jax2tf related questions, post on on g/jax2tf-users. \
+For bug reports, the Buganizer component is
+"Machine Learning > Google Brain > Research > JAX > jax2tf".